BirbIrl/ComputerCraft-Greg-Flavored/README.md

 <p></p>
 <p align = "center"> <img src="projectfiles/blender/renders/animatedicon.webp" alt="logo animation" width="200"/></p></h1>

 **Warning!
 This resource pack doesn't feature turtles and doesn't work only works for Forge** Turtles are removed in most GregTech packs due to them completely breaking all progression, and adding them has proven to be too big of a headache for me so they're not included :<zero-width space>(.
-There is an (optional) KubeJS script in the repo that removes turtles from jei and crafting !!here!!
+There is an (optional) KubeJS script in the repo that removes turtles from jei and crafting [here](https://github.com/BirbIrl/ComputerCraft-Greg-Flavored/tree/main/KubeJS)

 If you're on **Fabric**, [Iris](https://github.com/IrisShaders/Iris) is required with a shader enabled.
 Why?
 I have no idea. it just wont work, the render types get all messed up for certain blocks.